 For a list of Arizona economic development agencies that can help with the site selection process, visit our Online Site Seekers’ Guide.

-Quality Jobs Tax Credit: $9,000 income tax credit for each qualifying new job.
-It is a credit equal to $3,000 per year for three years for each new qualifying job.
+Quality Jobs Tax Credit: $9,000 nonrefundable income tax credit for each qualifying new job, claimed $3,000 per year for three years.
+Eligibility requirements are as follows:

-- Metro: Capital investment of at least $5 million and at least 25 new jobs.
+- Metro locations: Capital investment of at least $5 million and at least 25 qualifying new jobs.

-- Rural: Capital investment of at least $1 million and at least 5 new jobs.
+- Rural locations: Capital investment of at least $1 million and at least 5 qualifying new jobs.

 Research and Development Tax Credit: Income tax credit for investing in R&D in Arizona.
-The 2011 through 2017 R&D tax credit will be equal to 24% of the first $2.5 million in qualifying expenses plus 15% of the qualifying expenses in excess of $2.5 million.
-For 2018 and thereafter, the tax credit rates will be 20% of the first $2.5 million in qualifying expenses plus 11% of the qualifying expenses in excess of $2.5 million.
-It is equal to 34% of qualifying expenses when made in conjunction with an Arizona public university.
-Companies with fewer than 150 employees worldwide can apply to the Arizona Commerce Authority for approval of a refund of 75% of the current year’s excess credit amount in lieu of carrying the excess credit forward.
+The R&D tax credit is equal to 24% of the first $2.5 million in qualifying expenses plus 15% of the qualifying expenses in excess of $2.5 million.
+The credit is equal to 34% of qualifying expenses when made in conjunction with an Arizona public university.
+Companies with fewer than 150 employees worldwide can apply to the Arizona Commerce Authority for approval of a refund of 75% of the current year¹s excess credit amount in lieu of carrying the excess credit forward.

 Sales Tax Exemptions are available for: